onsonr/nebula/docs/pages/getting-started/customizing.md

 }
 ```

 Many design tokens are described further along in this documentation.
-For a complete list, refer to `src/themes/light.css` in the project's [source code](https://github.com/shoelace-style/shoelace/blob/current/src/themes/light.css).
+For a complete list, refer to `src/themes/light.css` in the project's [source code](https://github.com/onsonr/nebula/blob/current/src/themes/light.css).

 ## CSS Parts

 Whereas design tokens offer a high-level way to customize the library, CSS parts offer a low-level way to customize individual components.
 Again, this is done with pure CSS — no preprocessor required.

-Shoelace components use a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to encapsulate their styles and behaviors.
+Nebula components use a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to encapsulate their styles and behaviors.
 As a result, you can't simply target their internals with the usual CSS selectors.
 Instead, components expose "parts" that can be targeted with the [CSS part selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part), or `::part()`.

 Here's an example that modifies buttons with the `tomato-button` class.